RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 No longer a requirement that the harm must be imminent!

-As for child abusers, under Rule 1.6(b)(1) the lawyer may disclose the client’s intent to commit *future abuse* but a client's confession to a lawyer about past conduct is *confidential and privileged* and may not be disclosed.
+As for child abusers, under Rule 1.6(b)(1) the lawyer may disclose the client's intent to commit *future abuse,* but a client's confession to a lawyer about past conduct is *confidential and privileged* and may not be disclosed.